labscommunity/protocol-land-sync/README.md

                   REPO_TITLE: ${{ github.event.repository.name }}
                   REPO_DESCRIPTION: ${{ github.event.repository.description }}
                   WALLET: ${{ secrets.WALLET }}
-                  # Optional Environment variables for ArSeeding strategy
-                  STRATEGY: "ARSEEDING"
-                  ARSEEDING_TOKEN_SYMBOL: "AR"
-                  # Use personal funds in case of transaction subsidization failure
-                  HANDLE_SUBSIDY_ERROR: "true"

 ```

-> [!NOTE]
-> Currently all Sync transactions are subsidized by Protocol Land.
-In case of subsidizing service failure, Sync program will exit unless `HANDLE_SUBSIDY_ERROR` env is set which lets you pay for the transaction from your wallet and continue.

-> [!NOTE]
-> Only include `STRATEGY` and `ARSEEDING_TOKEN_SYMBOL` environment variables for using [ArSeeding](https://web3infra.dev/docs/arseeding/introduction/lightNode/) to sync your repositories to Protocol Land.
-> Supported Arweave tokens for ArSeeding strategy are: `['XYZ', 'ARDRIVE', 'PIA', 'VRT', 'U', 'STAMP', 'AR']`.
-> You need [EverPay](https://app.everpay.io/) balances for these tokens to use ArSeeding strategy.

 > [!NOTE]
 > This GitHub Action **will run on every push to the 'main' branch**.